dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 ### Handling the "Special" keys

-When talking about special keys we are referring to those keys that are considered like modifiers keys, when pressed they can alter the output from other keys (we are not talking about the scancode, but for the translated key), or they are simply used in combination with other keys, we are mostly referring to the _Ctrl_, _Alt_, _Shift_, and to some extent also the caps lock (even if this little bit easier to handle).
+When talking about special keys we are referring to those keys that are considered like modifiers keys, when pressed they can alter the output from other keys (we are not talking about the scancode, but for the translated key), or they are simply used in combination with other keys, we are mostly referring to the _Ctrl_, _Alt_, _Shift_, _Gui_, _Super_,  and to some extent also the caps lock (even if this little bit easier to handle).

-When these keys are being kept presed the driver need to know this informantion, because it has to behave accordingly:
+When these keys are being kept pressed the driver need to know this informantion, because it has to behave accordingly:

 * If the `shift` key is pressed the translation to ascii mechanism needs to know it because it has to return the Capital Symbol associated with that key (for Capital Symbol we mean or the Letter or the symbol above some keys)
 * If `ctrl` and `alt` are pressed the driver needs to know it because it can trigger either a key combination or some of the "Alt"ernative symbols on some special keyboard keys.
 * If the caps lock key is pressed (not kept pressed) we need the translation function to return only the Capital version of the keys associated with alphabetical letters.
-* The `fn` button is similar to `ctrl` and `alt` but it usually will just trigger an alternate "behaviour" for the keys (** TODO: check if changes the scancode generated by the key**)

 So we basically need to keep track of the state of each of those buttons, and let the driver/translate function know if the keys are pressed.
 So it's time to update the key_event data structure.
 With what?
 Wel probably the first thing that could come to mind is to add a variable for each of the keys, something like: